Insurance Companies and The Injuries Board – Yet Another Review?

 They went on to suggest there be ‘an ongoing duty to disclose all relevant medical information should be imposed on the claimant.’
 This is quite a remarkable suggestion bearing in mind that claimants do not recover the full costs of the reports funded in making their cases!

 They also suggested not allowing ‘the Statute of Limitations to cease running where there was non-cooperation with the scheme.’
-It was interesting to note that no definition as to what constituted non-co-operation was made, nor was there any penalty suggested for defendants or insurers who fail to co-operate with the Injuries Board.
+It was interesting to note that no definition as to what constituted non-co-operation was made.
+In addition, nor was there any penalty suggested for defendants or insurers who fail to co-operate with the Injuries Board.

 Where do we stand now?

 It’s interesting that we are now back in a period of review of insurance costs, in particular, car insurance costs.
-The recent concern as to the accuracy of the data provided in relation to claims history has raised concerns in many quarters.
+The recent concern as to the accuracy of the data provided in relation to claims history has raised concerns.
 It will be interesting to see if any of the proposals reviewed in this article make their way into any review of the way we compensate victims of road traffic accidents and other accident within the Personal Injuries Assessment Board process.